stasek/fake-rest-server/README.md

 ### Required resources
 Required resources is *resource.json* and *error.json*.
 *error.json*  file of the standard response on error.
-*resource.json* contains all information about the server resources.
+*resource.json* contains all information about the ru.svnik.tests.server resources.
 ```json
  [
   {